 Upper Geyser Basin, Pipeline Meadows Group

-If you have gotten hold of one of the Old Faithful Lodge Cabins for your Yellowstone visit, then you find the Pipeline Meadows Group located more or less exclusively in your backyard across Firehole River.
+If you have gotten hold of one of the Old Faithful Lodge Cabins for your Yellowstone visit, then you find the Pipeline Meadows Group located more or less exclusively in your backyard beyond Firehole River.
 Although there is no trail into the group and it is closed to public entry, from the raised cabin area several good vantage points allow to observe thermal activity within most sections of Pipeline Meadows Group.

 The most important geyser of Pipeline Meadows Group, Dilapidated Geyser, is to be found on the hillside in the northwest on a clearance in the pine tree forest.
 It is the westernmost detectable feature of the group.
 From a historical point of view, Dilapidated Geyser is a very rare performer and has long periods of dormancy.
 It is also a comparatively old geyser, and its badly weathered cone, sitting enthroned above a partly undercutting crater, gave rise to the name.
 However, since the 2010s active phases seem to be increasing, so we were lucky to experience eruptions of Dilapidated Geyser during our stay in July 2024.